top of page

 Who Do You Think You Are?

-Our first topic combines elements of Jigsaw, Art, RE, Geography, History, Science, Music and English drawing on themes of identity, family and self-image.
+Our first topic combines elements of PSHE (Jigsaw), Art, RE, Geography, History, Science, Music and English drawing on themes of identity, family and self-image.
 There will be opportunities to develop drawing techniques through self-portraiture and carry out exciting science investigations into evolution and inheritance!
-You can help your child’s learning by digging out any baby photos or pictures with a clear family resemblance.

 Other topics this term include: